 After you are dropped at the base of the hill, there is quite an exposed walk up to the top so bring some water.
 When you reach the top you’ll step inside the white marble temple.

 The temple itself is nice but nothing spectacular.
 However, this hill is another spot from which you will get a great view of the surrounding city.
-You can enjoy a little bit of people watching from up here, but you’ll probably enjoy watching the monkey even more.
+You can enjoy a little people watching from up here, but you’ll probably enjoy watching the monkey even more.
 Look closely and you will see them performing acrobatics across the cities rooftops and washing lines.

 Halfway up the hill, if you take the left hand fork in the path, you end up in the actual Monkey Temple complex (Galta Ji).
 Here you will find the temple to the monkey god Hanuman.
 The Temple is large, ornate and surrounded by lakes (water tanks).
-It looks rather lovely, shame we missed it really.
+It is rather lovely.

 The Victorian Legacy – Albert Hall Museum

 Unrelated to the famous Royal Albert Hall in London, this is a museum packed with crafts.
 Construction began in 1887 when the Prince of Wales laid the foundation stone and was finished in 1887 (the same year its London namesake opened).
 Architecturally, you will find a very imperial mix of British and Indian design.
 It is truly a building of the empire age.
 The outside is multi-layered and has turrets, arches and balconies.

 The museum interior is full of textiles, carvings and musical instruments.
 You can see works made of ivory, crystal and metal.
 Look out for the adorable series of tiny clay models in various yoga poses.